-Last night, I attended a memorial service arranged by the palliative care unit of Glengarry Hospital for patients who passed away at the facility in 2016, sixty eight in all including my dearest husband.
+Last night, I attended a memorial service arranged by the palliative care unit of Glengarry Hospital for patients who passed away at the facility this year, sixty eight in all including my dearest husband.
 In a moving ceremony the names of all the departed were read out and family and friends were invited to come forward and light candles in their loved one’s memory.

 It is hard to believe that six months have passed since Cole left us.
 The mountain of administrative matters that needed my attention following his death, though wearisome and demanding was also a blessing, in that it kept me from dwelling on my grief.
 I also resolved to see more of family and friends.
 When you care for someone 24/7 something has to give and in my case it was visits with my children who all live faraway.